 Make the Dough

-1 In a small bowl, combine the warm milk, yeast and ¼ tsp of white sugar.
+1 In a small bowl, combine the warm milk, yeast and ¼ teaspoon of white sugar.
 Set aside for about 5-8 minutes or until a foam forms on top, this means the yeast is activated.

 2 To the yeast mixture, add the whisked egg and melted butter.
 Stir to combine.